peterkinget/MOSbiusBook/_sources/5_sw_support/MOSbiusTools.md

 ```
   - Note:
     - the `-d` is not required but will provide some output to review the conversion process.
-    - you can choose your own filename for the json file, but a .json is recommended.
+    - you can choose your own filename for the json file, but a .json extension is recommended.

 There are some example `.cir` files provided in
   [examples](https://github.com/peterkinget/MOSbiusCADFlow/tree/main/MOSbiusTools/MOSbiusTools/scripts/examples_cir).